RascalSoftware/RAT-Docs/source/tutorial/project.rst

     Parameters can't have duplicate names.
 Attempting to duplicate a name will throw an error.
 This can cause problems when loading in RasCAL-1 projects where duplicate names are allowed.

-To subsequently change the values of the parameters (including names), there are a few methods you can use.
-For each of the methods, you can refer to the parameter by its index number or by name:
+To subsequently change the values of the parameters (including names), you can set the properties of a given parameter using name/value pairs, which parameter to set can be specified using the index number or name of the parameter:

 .. tab-set-code::
     .. code-block:: Matlab

-        problem.setParameterName('My new param', 'My changed param');
+        problem.setParameter('My new param', 'name', 'My changed param');
-        problem.setParameterLimits(2, 0.96, 3.62);
+        problem.setParameter(2, 'min', 0.96, 'max', 3.62);
-        problem.setParameterValue(4, 20.22);
+        problem.setParameter(4, 'value', 20.22);
-        problem.setParameterFit('Layer rough', false);
+        problem.setParameter('Layer rough', 'fit', false);

     .. code-block:: Python

-        problem.parameters[1].name = 'My changed param'
+        problem.parameters['My new param'].name = 'My changed param'
         problem.parameters[1].min = 0.96
         problem.parameters[1].max = 3.62
         problem.parameters['Layer thick'].value = 20.22